Hane Lee

 Hi!
 I am a PhD candidate in the Statistics Department at Columbia University, advised by Michael Sobel.
 My first name is pronounced [Hayn], and my pronouns are they/them.

 My research focuses on the intersection of statistics and American politics.
-Methodologically, I have been working on developing new measures of ideological and affective polarization using the Wasserstein distance and combining the ideological and social interpretations of roll-call votes using a fused latent factor and network model.
-Substantively, I am interested public opinion, political behavior, and race, ethnicity, and politics.
+For methods, I have been working on developing new measures of ideological and affective polarization using the Wasserstein distance and combining the ideological and social interpretations of roll-call votes using a fused latent factor and network model.
+Substantively, I am interested in public opinion, polarization, and race, ethnicity, and politics.

 News